sesopenko/python-template/README.md

 A minimal, best-practice template for Python projects with tooling for formatting, linting, testing, type-checking, and dependency management.

+> This template targets **Python 3.13 or later**.
+Earlier Python 3 versions
+> (3.12 and below) are no longer in active support and are not supported here.

 ## Quick Start

 1. **Create a virtual environment** (recommended inside the project):